All Episodes

 Now, since we're talking about health care, we have our medical tip of the day.

-As you know, yesterday's medical tip was that uh there's a new study out there that says chocolate milk could be better a sports drink for athletes than Gatorade or Endurox R4.
+As you know, yesterday's medical tip was that there's a new study out there that says chocolate milk could be a better sports drink for athletes than Gatorade or Endurox R4.

-Uh common sports drinks like Gatorade supply the carbohydrates as well as fluids and electrolytes lost through sweat, but more recent research suggests that adding protein to the mix may further hasten recovery, reported the health portal Web MD.
+Common sports drinks like Gatorade supply the carbohydrates as well as fluids and electrolytes lost through sweat.

-The uh new study published in the International Journal of Sport Nutrition and Exercise Metabolism counter the notion that high-tech expensive supplements are better than whole foods when it comes to athletic performance.
+The new study published in the International Journal of Sport Nutrition and Exercise Metabolism countered the notion that high-tech, expensive supplements are better than whole foods when it comes to athletic performance.

-Now, as I said yesterday, this all of a sudden we're gonna get rid of Gatorade, get rid of all these other things and put chocolate milk out there on the sidelines.
+Now, as I said yesterday, all of a sudden we're going to get rid of Gatorade, get rid of all these other things and put chocolate milk out there on the sidelines.

 Aren't we banning chocolate milk from schools because it makes kids fat?